tanmaygoyal258/tanmaygoyal258.github.io/_pages/interests.md

 ## Other Interests

 If given a choice, I would go no further than playing cricket!
-I absolutely love playing cricket.
+I absolutely love playing cricket!
 I also enjoy watching and analyzing cricket matches.

 Apart from that, I also enjoy playing table tennis, playing the guitar, indulging in public speaking activities and more!